 If you experience pain after neck or cervical surgery, also known as failed-neck surgery syndrome or post-laminectomy pain, it doesn’t have to be long-lasting.
-At SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, pain management specialist Jay Shah, MD, and the team offer a variety of pain relieving interventions including: epidural injections, nerve blocks, radiofrequency ablation, and spinal cord stimulation (SCS) to relieve back discomfort with minimal downtime.
+At SamWell Institute for Pain Management in Colonia, Englewood, and Livingston, New Jersey, pain management specialist Jay Shah, MD, and the team offer a variety of pain relieving interventions including: epidural injections, nerve blocks, radiofrequency ablation, and spinal cord stimulation (SCS) to relieve back discomfort with minimal downtime.
 Their goal is to alleviate discomfort, restore your function, and give you a better quality of life.
 Book an appointment over the phone or online to learn more about your treatment options.

 Pain after neck or cervical surgery (post-laminectomy pain or failed neck surgery syndrome) can occur for numerous reasons.
 Not every pain-relieving surgery works for every patient, and many patients may incur post-surgical nerve pain that can become chronic.

 New spinal injuries, improper healing after surgery, or undergoing the wrong type of surgery for your condition can contribute to pain after neck surgery.
 Treatment with the team at SamWell Institute for Pain Management can offer relief.

 Common signs and symptoms of pain after neck or cervical surgery include:

 Neck pain after surgery might be mild, moderate, or severe.
 It can come and go or be a constant, steady source of discomfort.

 To determine what’s causing the pain you’re still feeling after neck or cervical surgery, Dr. Shah and his team review your symptoms, medical history, and any medications you may be taking.